boat celebrates on middle clear creek

 5. Tips for First Time Rafters

-What to Wear Whitewater Rafting
+What to Wear While Whitewater Rafting

 people in blue raft wearing proper clothing for rafting